 How clubs can go about risk management

-- minors (persons under 18) are allowed on activities & under what conditions
+- minors (persons under 18) are allowed on activities and under what conditions

-- the club wishes to set minimum nos on walks
+- the club wishes to set minimum/maximum numbers on walks

 - non insured activities will be permitted and under what conditions.